 Ironically the first two entries: the Post Office Protocol version 3 (pop3) and the Internet Message Access Protocol version 2 (imap2) are installed and running despite Ubuntu having installed the more secure versions.
 Both of these older protocols were needed in years past for interoperability with older mail programs, but all major mail programs now support the more secure versions.
 (The biggest issues with these older services are clear text passwords; however, POP2 servers have also been vulnerable to root compromises.)

-bootpc entries are for providing dynamic addressing via the BOOTP and DHCP protocols — and are on by default although static addressing is being used, and will typically be used by a server install.
+The bootps and bootpc entries are for providing dynamic addressing via the BOOTP and DHCP protocols — and are on by default although static addressing is being used, and will typically be used by a server install.
 Even if the intent was to provide DHCP services to the network, this option is not covered as part of the install and is hidden under the DNS selection of the install.

 Having these unauthorized services running knocks the Ubuntu report card down to a B for authorization.

 Remote access combined with loose management of user IDs is a recipe for disaster.
 The key to secure system ID management is limiting the system to only those necessary and not allowing remote shell access to those accounts.